 What Licenses Are Needed To Start a Cleaning Business?

-• Your business structure.
-Whether you are a sole proprietorship, partnership, LLC, or corporation can impact the licenses you need.
+- Your business structure.
+Whether you’re a sole proprietorship, partnership, LLC, or corporation can impact the licenses you need.

-• The type of business you do—meaning the type of cleaning services you offer.
+- The type of cleaning services you offer.
 Different services—like window cleaning, janitorial services, and industrial cleaning—may require specific licenses and permits.

 Here are some licenses you may need.